Bill C-377: Climate Change Accountability Act

 Bill C-377: Climate Change Accountability Act was a Private Member's bill that was introduced three times in the Canadian Parliament, in the 39th, 40th and 41st Canadian Parliaments.

 The first version of the bill, Bill C-377, was introduced in 2006 by Jack Layton, the leader of the New Democratic Party (NDP).
 It was introduced again in 2009 as Bill C-311 by another NDP member of Parliament, Bruce Hyer, and finally in 2011 as Bill C-224 by Megan Leslie in 2011.
 The different versions of the bill had varying success in the House of Commons and the Senate of Canada, but none were passed by Parliament.

-The purpose of the bill was to require the federal government government to set medium and long term emissions levels of climate change gases.
+The purpose of the bill was to require the federal government to set medium and long term emissions levels of climate change gases.

 Legislative history

 Bill C-377: 2006

 Jack Layton, the leader of the New Democratic Party of Canada (NDP), introduced the bill for the first time in October 2006 in the House of Commons as Bill C-377 of the 39th Parliament.
 It passed third reading by a vote of 148 to 116 with the support of caucuses of the Liberals, the Bloc Québécois and the NDP; the Conservative caucus, led by Prime Minister Stephen Harper, voted against it.
 However, Bill C-377 died on the Order paper as it was still before the Senate when Parliament was dissolved for the 2008 Canadian federal election.